Connectwise Manage Documentation¶

-This guide will show you how to set up your new Helpdesk Buttons with ConnectWise Manage.
+This guide will show you how to set up your new Helpdesk Buttons with ConnectWise Manage in as few as 15 minutes.

 You will start off by logging into your ConnectWise Manage instance.
 The first step is to create a dummy company to catch tickets from unregistered users (If you already have a catch all that can submit tickets feel free to use that company).
 Fill out the required fields with your companies information and remember to click save.
 You might name the company “unregistered users” or something to that effect.